5 Ways to Improve Sustainability With Foam

 4. Post-production recycling

-The recyclability of paper and metals is well-known and adapted by consumers.
+The recyclability of paper and metals is well-known and adopted by consumers.
 However, foam remains a challenge - while it can be recycled by end users, it’s not widely adapted in the same way.
 One of our sustainability initiatives is to provide education to consumers on how it can be used.
 Some of our tips include:

 Drop it in the bin or mail it back - In some metro areas, foam can be placed directly into the recycling bin.
 To see if this applies to your area, the FPI has an interactive map you can use.
 For EPS foam, it can also be mailed back to the EPS Industry Alliance via USPS or other carriers.
 Find your mail back location here.